Grandparents play a significant role in the development of a child. Australian law recognises grandparents rights in Australia.

-However, in many cases, especially where domestic or family violence is involved, grandparents rights in Australia are taken into consideration to determine whether the child can spend time with the grandparent.
+However, how do courts deal with cases where there is domestic or family violence?
+Family courts consider grandparents rights in Australia to determine whether the child can spend time with the grandparent.

 This article will provide an overview of grandparents rights in Australia, and detail the various legal concepts that are relevant to this topic.